SquareLineStudio/docs/obp.md

 ## OBP Description

-The OBP feature allows you to add for custom boards in SquareLine Studio.
-The board packages needs to be copied to the **boards** folder of SquareLine Studio.
+The OBP feature allows you to add custom boards to SquareLine Studio.
+The board packages need to be copied to the **boards** folder of SquareLine Studio.
 The added boards will be displayed on the Launcher screen in the Create menu.

 **OBP file structure:**